Middlesbrough: Arts and galleries

-Hospitals
+Cuisine

+The Parmo originated in Middlesbrough.
+It consists of a breaded cutlet of meat with cheese and white sauce toppings.
+The parmo is widely available at takeaways in Middlesbrough.

+Public services

+Healthcare

 The South Tees Hospitals NHS Foundation Trust has the James Cook University Hospital in the town.
 It adds to the economy through innovative projects; such as South Tees bio-incubator which acts as a launch-pad for research, innovation and collaboration between health, technology and science.
 It is a facility used by GlycoSeLect (UK) Ltd. as a client of the trust in strategic partnership with The Northern Health Science Alliance which has contributed £10.8 billion to the UK economy.

-Roseberry Park Hospital, operated by Tees, Esk and Wear Valleys NHS Foundation Trust (TWEV), is north of James Cook Hospital.
+Roseberry Park Hospital, operated by Tees, Esk and Wear Valleys NHS Foundation Trust (TEWV), is north of James Cook Hospital.
 The hospital is psychiatric orientated and replaced St Luke's Hospital.
-Acklam Road Hospital is operated by Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust which took over from TWEV.
+Acklam Road Hospital is operated by Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust which took over from TEWV.
 During the transition it was renamed from West Lane to its current name.

 There is also the Middlesbrough One Life Medical Centre and North Ormesby Health Village in town.
 Ramsey Health operate the private Tees Valley Hospital in Acklam.

+Police

+Cleveland Police serve Middlesbrough and the surrounding area from their Middlesbrough headquarters on Bridge Street West, Coulby Newham police station and a number of community safety hubs.

+The British Transport Police also maintain a presence at Middlesbrough railway station.